Utkarsh731/python-interview-coding/README.md

 q12.
 Given a matrix where each row and each column is sorted, check whether the given number is present in the matrix.

 q13.
 Remove all the vowels from a string using decorator

+q14.
+Reverse the bits of an 32 bit unsigned integer A